saiskee/COVID-19-APP/README.md

 3. All important tasks left for you are wrapped with `\\\\\\\\\\\\\\\\\\\\\\\\\\\`, search them and try to understand the code, as well as implement your own ideas.

-4. The button and TextView is empty.
+4. The button and TextView in the bottom is empty.
 They are not binded or given any function.
 They are left for you to implement whatever function you like.

 ## Reference